Skip to content

 ft-sdk Debug Mode

 You can enable the SDK's debug function with the following configuration.
-Once enabled, the SDK debug logs will be output in the console LogCat.
-You can filter the [FT-SDK] characters to locate the TrueWatch SDK logs.
+After enabling, the console LogCat will output SDK debug logs.
+You can filter for the [FT-SDK] string to locate the TrueWatch SDK logs.

 val config = FTSDKConfig.builder(datakitUrl).setDebug(true)